varun-labs/Smart-Guardian-AI/README.md

-# 🧠 Smart Guardian MVP
+# 🧠 Smart Guardian AI

 **Smart Guardian** is an AI-first safety assistant for households and childcare centers.
 It monitors live camera feeds, identifies enrolled kids, overlays adaptive hazard zones, and proactively alerts caregivers (via voice or email) when a child nears danger or exhibits risky behavior.